Lost in Food

 • Panettone Bread & Butter Pudding

-If you love rhubarb as much as we do, have a read of our 5 Best Rhubarb Recipes post.
+If you love rhubarb as much as we do, have a read of my 5 Best Rhubarb Recipes post.

 Rhubarb clafoutis with stem ginger, a deliciously light dessert sitting on a wooden trivet and decorated with a star shaped pattern with stems of poached pink rhubarb.